Wolkabout/WolkConnect-Arduino/examples/FullExample/README.md

 #### Publishing data

-As it is right now, the platform publishes data within the add sensor reading function.
 Sensor types can be numeric, boolean and string and can containt more than one data parameter.
 Every type has it's own function for adding value eg. numeric sensor has: